top of page

 Individual Growth

 At Noble Academy, we are used to challenging the idea that some students just can't learn.
 Our students routinely begin to learn that school is not something that you are good or bad at, it is something that you can improve with hard work and support.
-Students come to us frustrated, tired and even angry.
+Students come to us frustrated, tired and with low self-esteem and low self-confidence.
 They leave us as successful students on the path to lifelong learning.

 SELF-ADVOCACY

 Noble Academy has a structured Self-Advocacy program in which each student progresses through different tiers of the self-advocacy process.
-This process begins with primary students and culminates with high school graduates ready to advocate for themselves.
+This process begins with Lower School students and culminates with High School graduates ready to advocate for themselves.
 Students learn:

 ACADEMIC PROFILE